the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab5_while_loops/_index.md

 ```

 {{< checkpoint >}}
-Answer the following check-in questions on your group's Google doc before moving on:
+Answer the following check-in questions on your notebook before moving on:

 0. What kind of loop did you choose to write the hailstone sequence algorithm?
 Why did you choose
 this kind of loop?
 0. Why do you think the Collatz conjecture is so hard to prove for all positive integers?
 {{< /checkpoint >}}

-### C.1 Drawing Hailstone
+### [Drawing Hailstone]
 The sequences formed are known as hailstone sequences, because the terms move up
-and down but ultimately reach 0 like hailstones gaining layers of ice in a cloud.
+and down but ultimately reach 1 like hailstones gaining layers of ice in a cloud.

-{{< figure src="images/courses/cs9/unit00/00_conditionals_hailstone_cloud.png" width="100%" title="Hailstones froming in a cloud" >}}
+{{< figure src="images/courses/cs9/unit00/00_conditionals_hailstone_cloud.png" width="100%" title="Hailstones forming in a cloud" >}}

 This pattern can lead to some interesting visualizations of hailstone sequences.